DhiegoFCarvalho/tvbox/README.md

 ## Second Step - Select your firmware

 Select the firmware and download it.
+Select it according to instructions above.

 ## Third Step - Store your firmware on SD Card